emidoots/emidoots.com/content/about.md

 I [write about game development](https://devlog.hexops.com/), am building [Mach, the Zig game engine](https://machengine.org/), and when I'm not working with computers you can usually find me wrangling my [small cat shelter's worth of kittos](/categories/kittos) - or [gardening](/categories/gardening).

 ## What is this website?

-This website's purpose is to replace my old usage of Twitter, so now you can have an RSS feed to my dumb ideas instead.

 This is my 'less professional' personal blog, you can find [my professional technical writing here](https://devlog.hexops.com).